 Impaired Driving Accidents

 According to the National Highway Traffic Safety Administration (NHTSA), more than 10,000 people died as a result of drivers that were alcohol-impaired and crashed.
 These crashes cost more than $37 billion every year.
 Disturbingly, about 1/3 of drunk drivers are also repeat offenders.
 A number of them drive without their licenses.
 Impaired driving is responsible for a number of motorcycle accidents as well.
 The limited visibility of motorcycles in traffic is exacerbated when the driver of a passenger car is drunk or impaired.
-If you are hurt in an impaired driving accident, contact an experienced Maine motorcycle injury attorney for a consultation about your options.Negligence in Maine
+If you are hurt in an impaired driving accident, contact an experienced Maine motorcycle injury attorney for a free consultation about your options.Negligence in Maine

 A plaintiff hurt by a drunk or impaired driver may have a cause of action for negligence.
 To sue a driver for negligence, a plaintiff must show (1) a duty owed, (2) breach of that duty, (3) actual and proximate cause, and (4) damages.
 All drivers owe other drivers a duty to drive safely and to follow the rules; driving while impaired is a breach of that duty.
 "Proximate cause" means something is not only an actual cause but the legal cause of an accident.
 When a drunk driver's impaired driving directly causes an accident, it is also the proximate cause of the accident.